eduard-balamatiuc/faf-pad-ghost-hunters/README.md

         ```

 - `POST /journal/users/{user_id}/entry/ghost` - Consumed by Gateway
+    - Path Parameters:

+        `user_id` - ID of the User that calls this endpoint in order to select Ghost Type from the general pool of all possible Ghost Types.

     - Description

         User selects the ghost type from the list of available types and receives output based on the choice and according to Ghost Service Encyclopedia.